 McClung leads No. 18 Texas Tech to 81-54 rout of Iowa State

-LUBBOCK, Texas (AP) Mac McClung and Texas Tech are on a three-game winning streak again - just as the No. 18 Red Raiders were the last time they played third-ranked Baylor.
+LUBBOCK, Texas – Mac McClung and Texas Tech are on a three-game winning streak again – just as the No. 18 Red Raiders were the last time they played third-ranked Baylor.

 Now the school that reached the championship game in the most recent NCAA Tournament two years ago gets a rematch with this year’s Big 12 favorite for a deep postseason run.